Plus a Selection of Great Romantic Chinese Dramas

 This one is a little different.
 There is clearly an educational and emancipatory intent here, packaged in an entertaining and engaging drama.
 It covers topics that are rarely openly discussed in Korean dramas, like homosexuality, pregnancy, and single mothers – but also, of course, the more typical themes like dating and romantic love.
 All is done in a sensitive and tasteful manner so it’s hard to imagine anybody would feel offended.
 Our hero is a sweet, dreamy guy (perfect role for Choi Woo Shik) on a quest to win over the ambitious, tough but also vulnerable heroine (Uee), a world class swimmer.

 The drama just feels fresh and very contemporary.
-Minor downsides are the songs – there are basically none that I can remember, so no great OST (Original Soundtrack).
-And some scenes in the first episodes are plainly annoying (or very silly, depending on your taste) but hang in there, it keeps getting better.
-Excellent.
+I wish, though, there would be fewer flashbacks and repeated scenes because they interrupt the emotional arcs.
+Some scenes in the first episodes are plainly annoying (or very silly, depending on your taste) but hang in there, it keeps getting better.
+Very good.

 SBS.
 Written by Park Hye Ryun.
 2014-15